 What do campers eat at camp?
 What if my child has food allergies?

 Our food service department provides three well-balanced meals and one snack each day at camp.
 Each meal includes several options aside from the main course, with nutritious, fresh food being a focus.
 Camp can accommodate a variety of dietary needs and restrictions.
-Please contact our Foodservice Director Steve Faunce with any questions or concerns you may have.

 What kinds of activities are offered at camp?